This article originally appeared on VICE UK.

 The other thing about tattoos: they hurt.
 Not terribly, or else millions upon millions of people wouldn't have them.
-But a tattoo gun pierces your skin anywhere from between 50 and 3000 times a minute, and each square centimetre of skin contains over 150 nerve endings, and the needle has to puncture through to the dermis layer.
+But a tattoo gun pierces your skin anywhere from between 50 and 3000 times a minute, and each square centimeter of skin contains over 150 nerve endings, and the needle has to puncture through to the dermis layer.
 So, yeah.
 It's not exactly a soft tissue massage.

 But where is it most and least painful to get a tattoo?
 Splitting the body into four sections, I spoke to two tattoo artists to hear their thoughts.